ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### The Resolution: Psychoanalytic Integration as Obstacle-Removal Architecture
 The three theorists do not describe a causal production chain but a **prerequisite architecture** that removes the obstacles preventing idiom articulation.
 Destiny Drive is **present from the beginning in latent form**.
 What develops is the psyche’s ability to *experience and act from it*.
 ### PRE-EXISTING CONDITION: The Latent Destiny Drive (Bollas)
-- What it is: The innate, universal urge to articulate one’s unique idiom (True Self) through the use of objects.
+- What it is: The innate, universal urge to articulate one’s unique idiom (**as an expression of the True Self**) through the use of objects..
 - **Ontological status:** Always present, **latent**, and not created by the system.
 - **Transition:** It becomes **articulated** only when developmental obstacles are removed.
 - **Phenomenology when articulated:** Directionality, self-authorship, and sustained idiom-driven engagement.